infixtrading/flashbot-scala-examples/flashbot-starter-project/README.md

-# Flashbot Starter Scala Project
+# Flashbot Starter Project - Scala
 This is the source code for the [Flashbot Project Setup (Scala)](https://github.com/infixtrading/flashbot/wiki/Project-Setup-(Scala)) tutorial.

-The Java version of this project can be found at [Flashbot Starter Java Project](https://github.com/infixtrading/flashbot-java-examples/tree/master/flashbot-starter-project)
+The Java version of this project can be found at [Flashbot Starter Project - Java](https://github.com/infixtrading/flashbot-java-examples/tree/master/flashbot-starter-project)

 ***